Mark615/xPermission/README.md

 xPermission hooks automatily to vault if it is accessible.

+# More
-for more informations read the Wikipage.
+For more informations read the Wikipage.